 Safety equipment and alarms

-Equipment and adaptations to help you live at home
+Adaptations to help you live at home

-Moving to a more suitable home
+Finding a suitable home

 If you have health or mobility problems and your current home does not meet your needs, our Medical Rehousing Team can advise you about moving to a more suitable home.
 For further information call 0113 395 2562.